FermiParadox/TorBrowser_mouse_track_deanon/README.md

-# Attack summary
+# Attack summary: Tor Browser plus another browser
-Tor Browser users can be deanonymized by:
+Users can have their real IP "revealed" to websites opened in Tor Browser by:

 - moving the mouse from Tor Browser to another non-Tor browser (and vice versa)
-- switching browsers with hotkeys
+- switching said browsers with hotkeys

-The necessary precondition for this attack to work is that websites share mouse-movement data.

-Google Tag Manager could be gathering such data and is being used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager).
-If such data are indeed gathered in one place, then whoever has access to the data can use this attack.

-## CTR TAB on Tor Browser (no other browser needed)
+# Attack summary: CTR-TAB in Tor Browser
 Tor Browser has separate exit nodes (and IPs) for each tab.
 However, switching tabs with hotkeys creates a unique pattern, meaning all websites (despite being opened on separate tabs) can be attributed to the same user.

+# Preconditions
+1. JavaScript must be enabled on both browsers.
+2. Websites must share mouse-movement data.

+Many websites *already share data* for anti-fraud purposes.

+Also, Google Tag Manager could be gathering such data and is being used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager).
+If such data is indeed gathered in one place, then whoever has access to it can use this attack.

 # Test results
 I tested it on my PC: